 Because one of the primary objectives of the dissertation or thesis effort is to communicate the results of your research to the scholarly community, you may not, as a rule, use any information in your paper that is restricted or that cannot be disseminated to the public.
 If, however, such information is an integral part of your thesis, you may request sequestration for up to twelve months.
-Sequestration contract forms are available in the Office of Graduate and Professional Education.
+Sequestration contract forms are available in the Graduate College.